Subscribe to the Timescale Newsletter

 • Full mutability with transactional semantics: Regardless of where data is stored, TimescaleDB provides full ACID support and ensures your inserts and updates to the rowstore and columnstore are always consistent and available to queries as soon as they are completed like in a vanilla Postgres database.

-Hyperstore abstracts all this complexity away from the developer.
+Hypercore abstracts all this complexity away from the developer.
 Data is ingested and stored in the most efficient format and queried transparently across the rowstore and the columnstore without needing to manually manage the transition and without the overhead of storing in both formats at the same time.
 This hybrid approach allows developers to maintain fast ingest rates while still enabling powerful analytics—without having to choose between the two.

-Key Capabilities of Hyperstore
+Key Capabilities of Hypercore

-When we first released hyperstore back in 2019, we called it simply "compression."
+When we first released hypercore back in 2019, we called it simply "compression."
 Since then, we’ve made hundreds of incremental improvements to better serve developers building real-time analytics applications.
 Just this week, we announced two major performance optimizations: the introduction of skip (sparse) indexes and inline tuple filtering during decompression for DML operations (inserts, deletes, and updates).

 Chunk micro-partitions with segmentation

 TimescaleDB automatically partitions your data into chunks, storing them first in the rowstore and later in the columnstore.
-Hyperstore enhances this by allowing you to group data within a columnstore chunk by a segmentation key, effectively creating micro-partitions within each chunk.
-This speeds up queries that filter on the segmentation key, as hyperstore can quickly narrow down to only the relevant micro-partitions, avoiding the need to uncompress the entire chunk.
+Hypercore enhances this by allowing you to group data within a columnstore chunk by a segmentation key, effectively creating micro-partitions within each chunk.
+This speeds up queries that filter on the segmentation key, as hypercore can quickly narrow down to only the relevant micro-partitions, avoiding the need to uncompress the entire chunk.
 This optimization makes query execution faster and more efficient.

 SIMD vectorization